-Quite soon after my posts naturally gravitated towards being fashion and beauty based.
-I think I was just trying to avoid at the beginning to do something a bit different.
-I was quite surprised by how much I loved writing the beauty posts because fashion was more of a natural topic to me.
+Quite soon after, my posts naturally gravitated towards being fashion and beauty based.
+I think I was just trying to avoid these topics at the beginning to do something a bit different.
+It’s surprised me just how much I love writing the beauty posts since fashion has always been more of a natural topic to me.
 I also find travel posts super fun to write, although I don’t travel anywhere near as much as I like to, which is the difficult part.
 Whichever niche you choose, you need to make sure you have plenty of content to post regularly.
 This can be why having less niches, the better.

 Do your own thing